 Transportation and Safe Streets

 I walked quite a bit during my No Car November challenge.
-The number of streets that were unwelcoming to pedestrians or impassable shocked me.
+I was shocked by the number of streets that were unwelcoming or impassable to pedestrians.
 I’d often begin to cross the street only to narrowly dodge a car taking a right on red whose driver was checking his left.
-Many sidewalks were closed due to construction, making walking precarious.
+Plus, many sidewalks were closed due to construction, making walking precarious on some streets.

 I have been the strongest advocate on City Council for making our streets safer.